nonabelian/sConnectome/README.md

 # Connectomes of Schizophrenic and Healthy Individuals

-I investigate an fMRI dataset comparing healthy individuals to individuals diagnosed with schizophrenia.
+I investigate an fMRI dataset comparing healthy individuals to those diagnosed with schizophrenia.
 The current belief is that connectivity between functional components is significantly different in individuals with (or susceptible to) schizophrenia.
 There are two main motivations for this project.